FabioPinheiro/fmgp-generative-design/README.md

   - Make a Docker Container with everything ready to use.
     - Serve the FE's javascript file via HTTP from the BE.
 [4h]
     - Draft DocketFile [16h]
-  - Selling points ideas:
-    - Scala has really nice BigData libraries but is lack of libraries for Machine Learning, unlike python.
-      I don't think the language is difficult, quite the opposite!
-IMO the problem is the lack of tools and libs for Data Visualization.
-      I think scalaJS could feel that hole.
-So the plan here is the make a simples API.
-      Could try to make some interative dashboard with scalajs and mdoc (mdoc is not working with scalajs 1.x)
 - Draft support for real-time collaborative work on algorithmic design.
   - The system has 3 Components:
     - FE - A browser here the models is viewed.
 Most of the mesh of the models are generated on the FE!